tanish2k09/android-material-colour-picker-dialog-dark/README.md

 * Turkish
 * Russian

-If you would like to help localise this library please fork the project, create and verify your language files, add the language to the README then create a pull request.
+If you would like to help localise this library please do so on the White version (link found below) and follow their steps.

 ## White Version (Original)